Goda’s Slave – Chapter 13: Full of Kanna Rava

 Goda leapt out of the truck and, without waiting for Kanna, pushed into the brush and disappeared into a trail.
 Finding herself suddenly alone, Kanna ran after her, dove into the thatch of trees without thinking, stumbled through the prickly vines and fallen logs.

-She caught sight of Goda again almost immediately.
-Under the light that was filtering from the canopy and that was bouncing off the golden green of the leaves around her, she saw a flash of the woman’s skin that quickly made her heart jolt.
+She caught sight of Goda again almost instantly.
+Under the light that was filtering from the canopy and bouncing off the golden green of the leaves, she saw a flash of the woman’s skin that quickly made her heart jolt.

-Kanna took in a sharp breath.
+Kanna held her breath.
 Nearly everything about Goda confused her—the woman’s attitude towards life, the woman’s past, and especially the woman’s nonsensical words—but there was one thing that had managed to float up beyond Kanna’s mind, something that Kanna’s body seemed to understand perfectly well.
 She could accept it now, and so she watched Goda’s nakedness openly.

 “I didn’t have time to wash as I usually do first thing in the morning,” Goda said.
 “If you need to do the same, then now is the time.
 We won’t be stopping again until after sundown.”

-Kanna watched the woman wading into the water; Goda had no hesitation, as if she had given no thoughts to any hazards beneath the surface.
-Because this made Kanna gain some confidence, she neared the pool herself, feeling herself drawn in, like the very path that lay between the trees was pulling her closer to Goda.
+Kanna watched the woman wade into the pool.
+Goda had no hesitation, as if she had given no thoughts to any hazards beneath the surface.
+Because this made Kanna gain some confidence, she neared the water, feeling herself drawn in, like the very path that lay between the trees was pulling her closer to Goda.

-Once she had reached the edge of the lake, Kanna crouched and touched the surface of the water with her fingers.
-She watched ripples etch across the water, but still there was no sign of clarity, and she could see nothing except for the reflection of the canopy above waving beneath her.
+Once she had reached the edge, Kanna crouched and touched the surface of the water with her fingers.
+She watched ripples etch across, but still there was no sign of clarity, and she could see nothing except for the reflection of the canopy above waving beneath her.
 “How did you know about this place?”
 Kanna murmured to Goda, who was now waist-deep in the waters.

 “I’ve traveled these roads a lot since I became a porter.
 I know them well.”